Small business: Demographics

 In 2016 a study that examined the demographic of small business owners was published.
 The study showed that the median American small business owners were above the age of 50.
-The ages were distributed as 51% over 50 years old, 33% between the ages 35–49, and 16% being under the age of 35.
+The ages were distributed as 51% over 50 years old, 33% between the ages of 35 and 49, and 16% being under the age of 35.
 As for sex: 55% were owned by males, 36% by females, and 9% being equal ownership of both males and females.
 As for race: 72% were white/Caucasian, 13.5% were Latinos, 6.3% were African American, 6.2% were Asian, and 2% as other.
 As for educational background: 39% had obtained a bachelor's degree or higher, 33% had some college background, and 28% received at least a high school diploma.

 The United States census data for the years 2014 and 2015 shows the women's ownership share of small businesses by firm size.
 The data explains percentages owned by women along with the number of employees including the owner.
 Generally, the smaller the business, the more likely it to be owned by a woman.
 The data shows that about 22% of small businesses with 100-500 employees were owned by women, a percentage that rises the smaller the business.
 41% of businesses with just 2-4 employees were run by women, and in businesses with just one person, that person was a woman in 51% of cases.

 Franchise businesses

 Franchising is a way for small business owners to benefit from the economies of scale of the big corporation (franchiser).
 McDonald's and Subway are examples of a franchise.
 The small business owner can leverage a strong brand name and purchasing power of the larger company while keeping their own investment affordable.
 However, some franchisees conclude that they suffer the "worst of both worlds" feeling they are too restricted by corporate mandates and lack true independence.
-It is an assumption that small business is just franchisees, but the truth is many franchisers are also small businesses, Although considered to be a successful way of doing business, literature has proved that there is a high failure rate in franchising as well, especially in the UK, where research indicates that out of 1658 franchising companies operating in 1984, only 601 remained in 1998, a mere 36%.
+It is an assumption that small business is just franchisees, but the truth is many franchisers are also small businesses.
+Although considered to be a successful way of doing business, literature has proved that there is a high failure rate in franchising as well, especially in the UK, where research indicates that out of 1658 franchising companies operating in 1984, only 601 remained in 1998, a mere 36%.

 Retailers' cooperative

 A retailers' cooperative is a type of cooperative that employs economies of scale on behalf of its retailer members.
 Retailers' cooperatives use their purchasing power to acquire discounts from manufacturers and often share marketing expenses.
 They are often recognized as "local groups" because they own their own stores within the community.
 It is common for locally owned grocery stores, hardware stores, and pharmacies to participate in retailers' cooperatives.
 Ace Hardware, True Value, and NAPA are examples of a retailers' cooperative.
-Retail cooperatives also allow consumers to supply their own earnings and gain bargaining power outside of the business sector.
+Retail cooperatives allow consumers to supply their own earnings and gain bargaining power outside of the business sector.
 Retail cooperatives mainly reside within small communities where local businesses are often shut down.